BLOG- Career Choice after 12th Commerce

 With the CBSE just announced the Class 12th results, a lot of students like you with Commerce background are looking for Career Guidance for Courses after 12th Commerce stream.

 I myself did my 12th in Commerce and can very well relate to your present uncertainty and ambiguity in mind.

 Everywhere you must be heading, you would be asked the same question, “So what next….?”

-But, where majority of the students lie is with ambiguity about what should they choose after Class 12th and what options are actually available based on their marks in Class 12!!!!
+But, where the majority of the students lie is with ambiguity about what they should choose after Class 12th and what options are actually available based on their marks in Class 12!!!!

 I’m writing this article to help students like you to be able to make the right career choice…

 “AMBITION is the first step to success, second is ACTION!!!”

 So, as a Commerce student, you need to evaluate what is your ambition, what excites you as a person, where do you see yourself in 10 years from now?